Learning Lifted STRIPS Models from Action Traces Alone: A Simple, General, and Scalable Solution: Formulation

 \begin{definition}[Features] A \emph{feature} $f$ of arity $k$ is a pair $f=\tup{k,B}$, where $B$ is a non-empty set of action patterns of arity $k$. $B$ is called the \emph{feature support}, also referred to as $B_f$. \end{definition}

 A feature $f=\tup{k,B}$ represents an \emph{assumption} about the hidden domain; namely, that it contains atoms $f(x_1, \ldots, x_k)$ of arity $k$ which are affected by \emph{all and only} the action patterns $a[t]$ in $B$ which must have the same arity $k$.
 The actions $a$ in these patterns, however, can have any arity $k'$ greater than or equal to $k$, as the indexes in the pattern $t$ select the $k$ relevant action arguments of $a$ in order.
 For example, if $k'=3$, the action pattern $a[3,2]$ in $B$ says that $f(x_3,x_2)$ is an effect of the action $a(x_1,x_2,x_3)$.

-A finite set of inputs in the form of traces determines a finite set of action names $a$ with their arities, and these determine a finite set of action patterns $a[t]$ and a finite set of features.
+A finite set of inputs in the form of action traces determines a finite set of action names $a$ with their arities, and these determine in turn a finite set of action patterns $a[t]$ and a finite set of features.
 The learning task will reduce to a large extent to finding the features that are consistent with the given traces.